hermanyu/the-onion-classifier/README.md

 Our methodology can be broken down into 3 macro-level steps:
 1. Use webscraping to collect data from reddit.
-2. Use various NLP techniques to transform the text datum into vector-valued datum.
+2. Use various NLP techniques to transform each piece of text datum into vector-valued datum.
 3. Train models on the vector-valued data.

 <br>